Actively Recruiting

 You will not qualify if you...

-• Any diagnosed neurological disorder, including headaches and peripheral neuropathy
+• Diagnosed neurological disorders including headaches and peripheral neuropathy

-• Diagnosed or self-reported psychiatric disorders that could affect study completion, including major depressive disorder (Geriatric Depression Scale-Short Form score 65), schizophrenia, delusional disorder, schizoaffective disorder, psychosis, substance-related and addictive disorders (or treatment in past five years)
+• Diagnosed or self-reported non-neurological conditions likely affecting brain outcomes such as major depressive disorder (or Geriatric Depression Scale-Short Form score ≥ 5), schizophrenia, delusional disorder, schizoaffective disorder, psychosis, substance-related and addictive disorders (or treatment in past five years)

-• Planning general anesthesia during the study period
+• Planning to undergo general anesthesia during the study period

-• Exercise contraindications such as orthopedic complications, recent heart attack, coronary artery procedures in the past year, current congestive heart failure treatment, angina, uncontrolled arrhythmia, deep vein thrombosis or other cardiovascular events
+• Exercise contraindications including orthopedic complications, recent heart attack, coronary artery bypass grafting, angioplasty, current congestive heart failure treatment, angina, uncontrolled arrhythmia, deep vein thrombosis, other cardiovascular events, or uncontrolled hypertension with blood pressure > 180/110 mmHg

 AI-Screening